 Applicants must self-report and submit all test scores without delay.
-We strongly recommend applicants take the required tests well in advance of the final submission deadline in July.
+We strongly recommend applicants take the required tests well in advance of the final submission deadline of 20 July.
 Please allow sufficient time for official scores to arrive by this deadline.

 On this page:

 - you hold a diploma from Dutch university preparatory education (VWO), combined with mathematics A, B, or D (final grade 6.0 or higher) and English, or

 - your preparatory education is equivalent to the Dutch VWO diploma, with mathematics (and English for non-native speakers) included in the final examination.

 Please note that you must have completed your preparatory education before enrolling in the PPLE programme.